book club snacks like popcorn, cookies, finger sandwiches on a table

 cherry tomatoes, mozzarella balls, and basil leaves on sticks

-The next item on our list of easy book club snacks is caprese skewers, and boy is it simple!
-All you need to do is thread cherry tomatoes, small mozarella balls, and fresh basil leaves onto toothpicks.
+The next item on our list of easy book club snack ideas is caprese skewers, and boy, is it simple!
+All you need to do is thread cherry tomatoes, small mozzarella balls, and fresh basil leaves onto toothpicks.
 Then when it’s time to serve, drizzle the skewers with balsamic glaze, and voila — a yummy snack ready in minutes.

 Cookies